-Most every blog and portfolio post on this site have been written about loans that we successfully closed.
+Most every blog post on this site has been written about loans that we successfully closed.
 Not this one.
 Today we talk about a nearly $11,000,000 office building private money loan financing scenario that we lost out on by 25 basis points.

 The buyers were seeking 24- to 36-month private money financing to acquire an office building in Southern California that was being renovated from a unique configuration designed for the seller’s business into a standard office building.
 Construction was scheduled to take another 5-6 months, possibly longer, as new tenants would require specific arrangements for their space that could take the construction phase out another 3-4 months.
 The construction was going to cost another $1.5 million, that the buyers had budgeted on top of the down payment funds.

 After renovating and stabilizing the property, the new owners would refinance out of the private money loan into a long-term bank or insurance company mortgage.
 Until then, the plan was to buy and fully renovate the property using private money financing.

 When it comes to $11,000,000 loans, the private money lending market is pretty competitive, as interest rates from several lenders came back in the single digits.
 Yet, with unique properties in transition like this one, private money fund managers and underwriters can be hesitant taking on too much risk.

 For instance, one fund manager we sent the financing request to responded:

 “We have already reviewed this request and passed.
 If it was a regular vacant office we would be all over it but its current use and configuration will require more redevelopment and re-positioning than we want to bite off.”

 A few more fund managers responded with similar reservations about the loan after conducting due diligence on the opportunity.
 Initial indicative pricing offers were scaled back by a $1-2 million or changed to include construction completion financing options that gave lenders more security that renovations would be finished.